-The Kraken, a mythological super-squid or legendary massive octopus from the depths of the ocean, known to destroy ships, also has some significant scientific basis for its existence.
+The Kraken myth, a giant squid or legendary massive octopus from the depths of the ocean, known to destroy ships, also has some significant scientific basis for its existence.
 Here we share an encounter with this magical sea monster in an excerpt from Jules Verne’s 20,000 Leagues Under the Sea.

 Sagas of the Norseland: Behold, the Monstrous, Mysterious Kraken